XuSihan/LiDetector/README.md

 In the evaluation stage on the License Term Identification phase, Right and obligation inference phase, and overall License Comprehension (i.e., the overall performance of the previous two phases), this paper employed 80 licenses as the testing dataset, after randomly splitting 400 samples aforementioned into the training and testing datasets by 4:1.
 These licenses are equipped with their attitudes towards 23 terms, which can be downloaded by the following link.
 https://drive.google.com/uc?id=1TWeDJJeUsD8AY0sQgA7SYSfjEcHD-D2z&export=download

+## Dataset for official licenses
+In this paper, *official licenses* denote licenses from the Software Package Data Exchange (SPDX).
+We collect and annotate these licenses for their rights, obligations and conditions.

 ## Dataset for Empirical Study
 We crawled 1,846 Github projects for motivating study and Empirical Study, in which each OSS project has high star numbers.
 They were extracted by their inline licenses,  declared licenses, referenced licenses, and identified by ID from 1 to 1,846, which can be downloaded by the following link.
 https://drive.google.com/uc?id=1TQS_UmX0wpTvq5dj5b6CdGc20v9qd4JP&export=download